jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

       source .venv/bin/activate

-  .. admonition:: If you are using Windows without `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_
+  .. admonition:: If you are using Windows without `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_ type this instead

     .. code-block::